-Erum has years of experience in the fields of Immigration (immigrant and non-immigrant visas) and bankruptcy, including Chapters 7, 11, and 13.
+Erum A. Choudhry has years of experience in the fields of Immigration (immigrant and non-immigrant visas) and bankruptcy, including Chapters 7, 11, and 13.
 Her areas of focus in Immigration include high volume immigrant and non-immigrant case in H, L, TN, EB1/EB2/EB5, extraordinary/exceptional ability visas, treaty/investor visa, permanent residency (green cards) including PERM labor certificate, naturalization, asylum, deportation and I-9 Compliance and Audits.
-To educate immigrants regarding their rights, Ms. Choudhry has translated immigration law to and from English to Urdu.
-Erum was a member of PAWLA (Pakistan Women Lawyers’ Association) which helps indigent women on humanitarian grounds.
-Besides legal vision, she also has an artistic hand (artist/painter/sculptor).
+To educate immigrants regarding their rights, Ms. Choudhry has translated immigration law from English to Urdu.
+She was also a member of PAWLA (Pakistan Women Lawyers’ Association) which helps indigent women on humanitarian grounds.
+Besides her legal vision, she also has an artistic hand (artist/painter/sculptor).
 Her artwork has been exhibited in the art galleries of Japan, Russia, Pakistan and USA.

 Aliah practices general civil and employment litigation, and is also experienced in contract, bankruptcy, personal injury, and consumer law.
 In 2008, she graduated cum laude from the University of California, Hastings College of the Law, where she was a member of the Hastings Race and Poverty Law Journal and published an 80 page note, The Legal Status of Hijab in the United States: A Look at the Sociopolitical Influences on the Legal Right to Wear the Muslim Headscarf, 5 Hastings Race & Poverty L.J.
 441 (2008), which has been cited at least 29 times.
 In 2003, Aliah earned her B.A. with high distinction from the University of California, Berkeley.
 She also obtained a teaching credential in the social sciences from San Jose State University and is a Governing Board Member for the Council on American-Islamic Relations for the San Francisco Bay Area Chapter.